Learn To STOP Curve Fitting!

 Now this is interesting.
 The exit after 1 bar, meaning if you entered on Monday, you exit on the open on Tuesday, really improves the negative numbers but a significant hit to CAR.
 This stop would warrant more investigation but looks promising.

-Fill the form at the bottom of this page to get the spreadsheet with lots of additional information.
+page to get the spreadsheet with lots of additional information.
 This includes yearly breakdown and top 5 drawdowns.

 Contributing authors are active participants in the financial markets and fully engrossed in technical or quantitative analysis.
 They desire to share their stories, insights and discovers on System Trader Success and hope to make you a better system trader.
 Contact us if you would like to be a contributing author and share your message with the world.